netherlands-coding-live/netherlands-coding-live.github.io/README.md

 You can change the layout by adjust the files in `/layouts`.
 The `/_default/baseof.html` is the html every page is based on.
 The `/index.html` is the layout for the main page when you enter the site.
 The `/partials/footer.html` is the layout for the footer.
 If you want to adjust a layout of a page that is not there, then you can find it in the `/themes/<theme-name>/layouts`.

 It is good practice to copy the file from the theme to the other `/layouts` folder and then adjust it there.
 This way your new layout wont get overwritten by an update to the theme.

+## Deploy to Github Pages

+A `workflow` for automatic building and deployment to github pages can be found [in the Hugo documentation](https://gohugo.io/hosting-and-deployment/hosting-on-github/).

+Add the content from the documentation to a new file called `.github/workflows/hugo.yaml` (this is currently already done for this website)

+If you can't push the new workflow to github you might need to have the correct credentials and scope.
+Log in through the terminal with `gh auth login --scopes workflow` (if you don't have Github CLI, first run `brew install gh`)

 ## Contribute